saadabdulhakimqureshi/Seat-Savers-Unity/README.md

 ## Run

-To run the app install the Seat-Savers.apk file on your android device.
+To run the app extract and install the Seat-Savers.apk file on your android device from Seat-Savers.rar.

 ## Screens